ETIMC/Report/typst/sections/Sprint 4.typ

 == Testing
 The third round of user testing was conducted at Rosengårdskolen and involved four individual participants from the 5th grade.
 Each session lasted approximately seven and a half minutes.

 During this test, a functional prototype was presented (@fig:sprint4setup).
-However, as previously discussed in #text(red)[reference section yippie], issues with the PCB configuration prevented the potentiometers from functioning correctly during this session.
+However, as previously discussed in @potsprint4, issues with the PCB configuration prevented the potentiometers from functioning correctly during this session.
 The test employed A/B testing, Think Aloud methodology, and unstructured interviews.

 #figure(
   image("../images/sprint 4/sprint4test.png", height: 25%, width: 100%),